WASHINGTON, D.C. — It took her three years, but she finally got the championship she wanted.

 In the previous round, Sedky had to face her teammate and captain, Melissa Alves.
 The two had a light-hearted match, featuring a pair of instances in which Alves was gifted a point by the referee, but disagreed with the call and so denied the reward.
 Their friendly rivalry was also over after just three games.

-Sedky wasn’t the only member of Penn squash to walk away with some hardware on Sunday.
+Sedky wasn’t the only member of Penn squash to walk away with some hardware on the day.
 Women's sophomore Lindsay Stanley won the consolation bracket for her draw, while men's sophomore David Yacobucci made it to the final of the Molloy North Division draw and finished runner-up after falling in five games.

 Men's senior James Watson also made it to the consolation final of his bracket, though he lost in four games.
 Senior Marie Stephan’s women’s consolation final appearance rounded out the Quakers’ representation in championship finals for the weekend.